SRLzz/liweizhen.github.io/index.md

   database, which will be helpful to save some time for our programming of the main project\
   (supported by China Unicom Liaoning branch) that Linktech was working on.
 -	Handle technical complaints from China Unicom (Liaoning area) customers.

-### Inossem (Montreal, Quebec, Canada) May. – Aug.
-2022
-***Java Developer:***
-- Implement interfaces for company’s projects, add and modify abilities to the web- application on back end.
-- Access and manage the main databases, and update information according to the given Excel form(once tried Python Crawler).
-- Collaborate with colleagues for testing on Postman.
-- Write documentation and user manual for the whole project, while accessing the web- application and reading the front-end code was necessary.

 ## RELAVENT PROJECTS